 ATS: Applicant Tracking Systems

-According to Greensboro College, most companies use an ATS to sort out your work experience, hard skills, and education to determine if you’re a worthy applicant for a position.
+Companies use an ATS to sort out your work experience, hard skills, and education to determine if you’re a worthy applicant for a position.
 This system scans resumes and automatically filters out people who lack qualifications for the position.
 The goal of this is to reduce the number of resumes that a recruiter/employer has to read through, as they may receive thousands of applicants at a time.

 You may see where we’re going with this.
 It’s extraordinarily important to have a well formatted resume that an ATS can easily scan so that your prospective employer knows that you’re experienced enough for the position.
 Greensboro recommends submitting your resume as a PDF, as this assures that your layout is consistent and the fonts are the same.
 They also say that you should make sure that the text in your resume is selectable and highlightable, as an ATS may need this capability to scan your resume.